- Buckham Memorial Library is Fine Free!

 Buckham Memorial Library is Fine Free!

 As of January 1, 2022, you will no longer receive a daily late fine on overdue Faribault library materials.
+(Some SELCO libraries still charge overdue fines that may show up on your library account.
+Please stop by Buckham Library's Information Desk for questions about fines from other libraries.)
 Additionally, all current late fines have been cleared from patrons' accounts.

 Fees for lost and damaged items will remain on patrons' accounts and patrons will continue to be charged for lost and damaged items.